 If you fancy an even perkier drive than the standard i3 offers, it’s worth upgrading to the i3s, which not only gets broader tyres, but also features 10mm lower suspension and uprated springs and dampers.
 It works, up to a point, but the i3's overall weight and tall body mean it’s definitely not a hot hatchback and the firmer ride may be too much for some.

 In This Review

-- 4Electric motor, drive & performance - currently readingGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s
+- 4Performance, motor & drive - currently readingGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s

 - 5Interior, dashboard & comfortIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on typical UK road surfaces

 - 6Boot space, seating & practicalityCompact dimensions belie the BMW i3's roomy interior, but it only has seating for four

 - 7Reliability & safety ratingCrash safety is good for occupants, and BMW ranks well for reliability in customer surveys